Diana Bellamy: Life and career

 Bellamy was born on September 19, 1943, in Los Angeles, California.
 Her family had ties to the establishment of Early Virginia and her father, Victor "Vic" Bellamy, was a Juilliard graduate and opera singer who later became a local Western actor.
-Diana did her undergraduate work at The University of South Florida in Tampa.She was active in the Theater Department.
+Diana did her undergraduate work at the University of South Florida in Tampa, where she was active in the theater department.
 She attended Southern Methodist University (SMU) from which she graduated with a fine arts master's degree in 1970.
-She began her career with her own puppet theatre in her native Los Angeles and later began working professionally on the stage.
+She began her career with her own puppet theater in her native Los Angeles and later began working professionally on the stage.
 Some of her stage work consists of appearances in The House of Blue Leaves at the Pasadena Playhouse, The Skin of Our Teeth at the Old Globe Theatre in San Diego and the title role in Sister Mary Ignatius Explains It All for You at Theater Geo in Los Angeles, and the handicapped Mrs. Nichols in Dorothy Parker’s The Ladies of the Corridor at the Tamarind Theater.
 In 1986, the Los Angeles Times wrote that she became her character of a snake handler in Talking With...
 (1986).
 "This is not an actress," they wrote, "this is a swamp woman holding a box with holes in it."
 She was praised in her role of Sister Mary in Sister Mary Ignatius Explains It All For You at Theatre Geo in 1994.
 The Los Angeles Times wrote, "When Bellamy is good, she is very, very good."

-In 1986 she was the strong and shapely policewoman who helped the young protagonists to defeat the criminal gang in Tom Trbovich's Free Ride.
+In 1986 she was the policewoman who helped the young protagonists to defeat the criminal gang in Tom Trbovich's Free Ride.

-Although she suffered from cancer, blindness, and diabetes she never let her illnesses stop her from pursuing a career in acting and she later went on to appear in over 80 film and TV roles throughout the 1980s up until her death, some of which included Murder, She Wrote; Tall Tales and Legends; Matlock; Alien Nation; Married... with Children; Life Goes On; Family Ties; Murphy Brown; Baywatch; Grace Under Fire; Wings; Seinfeld; Living Single; The Secret World of Alex Mack; and Life with Roger.
+Although she suffered from cancer, blindness, and diabetes she pursued a career in acting and she later went on to appear in over 80 film and TV roles throughout the 1980s up until her death, some of which included Murder, She Wrote; Tall Tales and Legends; Matlock; Alien Nation; Married... with Children; Life Goes On; Family Ties; Murphy Brown; Baywatch; Grace Under Fire; Wings; Seinfeld; Living Single; The Secret World of Alex Mack; and Life with Roger.
 Her film appearances included Malice, Air Force One, Outbreak, Ghosts of Mississippi, and Outrageous Fortune.
 Her first regular television role was as Nurse Poole in 13 East, which started in 1989.
 Her final role was a guest spot on Diagnosis Murder in the episode Being of Sound Mind which aired on March 2, 2001.